Spectral gap of scl in graphs of groups and $3$-manifolds: Abstract

 For any group $G$ acting on a tree, we prove a sharp bound $\scl_G(g)\ge 1/2$ for any $g$ acting without fixed points, provided that the stabilizer of each edge is \emph{relatively torsion-free} in its vertex stabilizers.
 The sharp gap becomes $1/2-1/n$ if the edge stabilizers are \emph{$n$-relatively torsion-free} in vertex stabilizers.
 We also compute $\scl_G$ for elements acting with a fixed point.

 This implies many such groups have a \emph{spectral gap}, that is, there is a constant $C > 0$ such that either $\scl_G(g) \geq C$ or $\scl_G(g)=0$.
 New examples include the fundamental group of any $3$-manifold using the JSJ decomposition, though the gap must depend on the manifold.
-We also compute the exact gap of graph products.
+We also obtain the optimal spectral gap of graph products of group without $2$-torsion.

 We prove these statements by characterizing maps of surfaces to a suitable $K(G,1)$.
-In many cases, we also find families of quasimorphisms that realize these gaps.
-In particular, we construct quasimorphisms realizing the $1/2$-gap for free groups explicitly induced by actions on the circle.
+For groups acting on trees, we also construct explicit quasimorphisms and apply Bavard's duality to give a different proof of our spectral gap theorem under stronger assumptions.